Playing-for-you/Playing-for-you/ReadME.md

         </div>
     </td>
     <td style="text-align: center; vertical-align: middle; min-height: 200px; font-size: 14px;">
-        <b>A Stable-Diffusion Generated Image of a child from the internet, with an adult voice as input.</b>
+        <b>A Stable-Diffusion Generated Image of a child from the internet, with an adult male voice as input.</b>
     </td>
 </tr>